phphleb/hleb/readme.md

 -----------------------------------
 Command character constants in the micro-framework HLEB are set in the **start.hleb.php** file.
 Initially, a file with this name does not exist and must be copied from the **default.start.hleb.php** file in the same project root directory.

 Attention!
-Constant HLEB_PROJECT_DEBUG enables / disables debug mode.
+Constant HLEB_PROJECT_DEBUG enables/disables debug mode.
 Do not use debug mode on a public server.

 Routing